 Be sure to ride the TECO Streetcar for free while you are there too.
 It looks like an old-fashioned streetcar and will take you on a journey through Tampa.
 You can catch one about every 15 minutes at the designated areas, and if you are lucky you may even catch an on-board concert.
 On the route you will see lots of great monuments, memorials and play parks.
 You can also get off at Sparkman Wharf and The Florida Aquarium along the way.
 We love walking around Sparkman Wharf, you can usually find free live music there on the weekends too, while the food and drinks can be a tab pricey, it doesn’t cost a thing to enjoy the music, colorfully decorated buildings and enjoy the water view.

 Florida is full of beautiful cities, and Tampa should be at the top of your Floridian travel bucket list.
 Whether you’ve saved up for your trip or you’re short on funds, there are activities for tourists and locals on any budget.
 It’s almost impossible to see everything this city has to offer, even if you live here, but thankfully you can see quite a bit of it for free!

 What one of your favorite fun free things to do in Tampa Bay?
 Be sure to comment with them below so that I can get them added to my list.

-Looking to do some more traveling in Florida?
+Looking to do some more traveling around Florida?

 Looking to travel beyond Florida?